matercomus/AI_Project_2020/README.md

 [good principle](https://en.wikipedia.org/wiki/Program_optimization#When_to_optimize)
 in general, at least when you write the first version of your code.

-You may feel that your bot is to slow with our State objects, for instance if you're creating an evaluating lots of State objects in a deep tree.
+You may feel that your bot is too slow with our State objects, for instance if you're creating an evaluating lots of State objects in a deep tree.
 Luckily, you're not tied to our API: simply take the State object you're given and copy it to your own, more efficient, implementation.
 This may